Applying for disability benefits for heart disease in Canada is no easy task.

-Stable angina, which is sometimes called <i>effort angina, is triggered by physical activity like running or walking.
+Stable angina.
+Stable angina, which is sometimes called effort angina, is triggered by physical activity like running or walking.
 Emotional stress has also been identified as a precipitant.
 This manifests as chest discomfort that dissipates when the trigger is removed or ceases.

 Testing for Heart Disease

 Those who are claiming disability benefits for heart disease must subject themselves to an abnormal stress test or abnormal electrocardiographic testing (EET).
 Physicians rely on this test to find evidence of blockages in the coronary arteries.
 The test is conducted by increasing the heart rate, whether through drugs or exercise, and the increase in blood flow to the heart is measured.
 If the blood flow is not sufficient to meet the demand, then parts of the heart muscle start to starve.
 The next course of action would be an invasive procedure to open the artery such as bypass surgery.

 EET should not be mistaken for exercise tolerance tests or ETTs.
 Claims are often denied due to the results of ETTs, which are not very reliable in conclusively diagnosing CAD.
 False positives or false negatives can occur due to several factors including medication.
 Moreover, the results of ETTs can be misleading.
 Exercises like walking or bicycling done under controlled conditions do not accurately capture the activities done by an employee in a work setting.
 Cold temperatures, hunger, and stress experienced in the workplace while performing duties would exacerbate the symptoms of heart disease.
 Thus, a normal ETT does not always indicate a healthy heart.